ssp21/ssp21-spec/ssp21.md

 Security is not a zero-cost protocol feature.
 Inevitably adding a security sub-layer will require more bandwidth, increase latency, and put a computational burden on endpoints.
 SSP21 will endeavor to minimize these overheads.

 * **reduced latency** – BitS implementations have a significant advantage in this regard over BitW.
-HMAC holdback can double latencies in BitW integrations as the entire packet must be received and verified before the first payload byte can be emitted.
+HMAC hold back can double latencies in BitW integrations as the entire packet must be received and verified before the first payload byte can be emitted.
 Some tricks could be played with asymmetric baud rates to minimize this effect.
 MAC algorithms should be used for which hardware acceleration exists.

 * **reduced bandwidth** – It is not uncommon for serial SCADA systems to operate at rates as low as 1200 BPS.
 Cryptographic encodings need to be sensitive to tight polling margins.
 HMACs can be truncated (per NIST guidelines) to reduce overhead.
 BitS integration may be able to remove redundant layers provided by both the SSP21 and the wrapped protocol.
 An efficient certificate format that utilizes Elliptic Curve Cryptography (ECC) public keys will be used to reduce certificate sizes.